 This model of the universe, or cosmology, has been developed from basic first principles, by looking at the constancy of the speed of light in a different way than physics has to date done.
 The model leads naturally to a theory that explains how gravity works in terms of the interaction of fundamental particles within a universal energy field.

-I will attempt, in the short remaining space of this article, to explain the basis of this theory.
+I will attempt, in the short remaining space of this article, to explain the basis of the theory.
 It is based on a model of the structure of the universe that is significantly different than previous models, and that has the power to simply explain why the universe is the way it is in many important ways.
-There will not be space in this article, however, to show how the equations of the theory are derived, to present many of the extensive ramifications of the theory, or even to fully present my reasoning.
+There will not be space in this article, however, to show how most of the equations of the theory are derived, to present many of the extensive ramifications of the theory, or even to fully present my reasoning.
 If you are interested in these, I refer you to a series of articles at the end of this article that further elaborates on the theory.

 A different way of looking at the constancy of the speed of light